newrelic/nr1-top/README.md

 # nr1-top
-A simple process monitor for New Relic One.
+A simple process monitor for New Relic One, similar to the Unix _top_ command.

 ## Usage
-Requires New Relic Infrastructure agent to be delployed on a monitored host.
+Requires [New Relic Infrastructure agent to be delployed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#infra-install) on a monitored host.

 Select a host, and inspect the CPU, I/O and Memory of all processes running on that host.